Passiflora: Ecology

 Passion flowers have floral structures adapted for biotic pollination.
 Pollinators of Passiflora include bumblebees, carpenter bees (e.g., Xylocopa sonorina), wasps, bats, and hummingbirds (especially hermits such as Phaethornis); some others are additionally capable of self-pollination.
 Passiflora often exhibit high levels of pollinator specificity, which has led to frequent coevolution across the genus.
 The sword-billed hummingbird (Ensifera ensifera) is a notable example: it, with its immensely elongated bill, is the sole pollinator of 37 species of high Andean Passiflora in the supersection Tacsonia.

 The leaves are used for feeding by the larvae of a number of species of Lepidoptera.
 Famously, they are exclusively targeted by many butterfly species of the tribe Heliconiini.
-The many defensive adaptations visible on Passiflora include diverse leaf shapes (which help disguise their identity), colored nubs (which mimic butterfly eggs and can deter Heliconians from ovipositing on a seemingly crowded leaf), extrafloral nectaries, trichomes, variegation, and chemical defenses.
+The many defensive adaptations visible on Passiflora include diverse leaf shapes (which help disguise their identity), colored nubs (which mimic butterfly eggs and can deter heliconians from ovipositing on a seemingly crowded leaf), extrafloral nectaries, trichomes, variegation, and chemical defenses.
 These, combined with adaptations on the part of the butterflies, were important in the foundation of coevolutionary theory.

+Recent studies have shown that passiflora both grow faster and protect themselves better in high-nitrogen soils.
+In low-nitrogen environments, passiflora focus on growth rather than defense and are more vulnerable to herbivores.

 The following lepidoptera larvae are known to feed on Passiflora: